Guidance for Collaboration and Alignment Across the Canada Energy Regulator Governance Structure

 - Weekly Commission Planning Meetings: enables planning and scheduling of Commission adjudicative businessFootnote 5.
 Attended by the Lead Commissioner, Deputy Lead Commissioner, CEO, Executive Vice-Presidents, Secretary of the Commission, and Chief of Staff.

-- Weekly Commission Meetings: enables the conduct of Commission business, and specifically adjudicative decisions not otherwise assigned to a Panel.
+- Weekly Commission Meetings: enables the conduct of Commission business, including adjudicative decisions not otherwise assigned to a Panel.
 Attended by the Commission, CEOFootnote 6, Executive Vice-President Regulatory, General Counsel, Secretary of the Commission, and other relevant members of senior management and CER staff (depending on the items being considered).

 - Commission Panel Meetings for the purpose of making adjudicative decisions related to matters assigned to a Panel.
 Attended by Panel Members and relevant CER staff.Footnote 7

-The above formal mechanisms are described in this guidance for the purpose of transparency and are illustrative - not exhaustive.
+The above formal mechanisms are described in this guidance for the purpose of transparency and are illustrative – not exhaustive.
 The Commission, CEO and CER staff work together cooperatively and full-time to enable delivery of the CER’s adjudicative mandate, including Commission public hearing processes and decisions.
 This entails regular communication and exchange of advice, whether formally or informally.
+It also entails following any additional situation-specific operational guidance or protocols put in place to ensure the protection of adjudicative independence.

 - Date modified: